engrjvramos/rest-countries-api/README.md

 I would like to add some extra features to this project in the near future.
 The following items below are some of my ideas that would make the project better!

-1. Add a SORT DROPDOWN MENU to sort countries by population, land mass and name (A to Z).
+1. Add a SORT DROPDOWN MENU to sort countries by population (highest to lowest), total area (highest to lowest) and name (A to Z).
 2. Add a LIVE MAP to show the location of each country.
+3. Add BORDER COUNTRIES and click through to show its details.

 ## Author